 A Facility Health and Safety Committee (FHSC) has been in place for many years and includes representation from both management and workers.
-The superintendent, analytical services, compliance & licensing, superintendent, health safety & training, and the health safety officer are members of this committee.
+The Sr. Coordinator, Analytical Services, Specialist, Radiation Safety, Superintendent, SHEQ and the Health Safety Officer are members of this committee.
 There is also worker representation from all departments on this committee, including production, maintenance, powerhouse, analytical services, security, and administration.
 In addition to conventional health and safety issues, the committee also discusses radiation and environment related issues.
 A separate ALARA committee is also in place.